Copyright law of the United States

 United States copyright law was last generally revised by the Copyright Act of 1976, codified in Title 17 of the United States Code.
-The United States Constitution explicitly grants Congress the power to create copyright law under Article 1, Section 8, Clause 8, known as the Copyright Clause.
+The United States Constitution explicitly grants Congress the power to create copyright law (and patent law) under Article I, Section 8, Clause 8, known as the Copyright Clause.
 Under the Copyright Clause, Congress has the power "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."

-The United States Copyright Office handles copyright registration, recording of copyright transfers, and other administrative aspects of copyright law.
+The United States Copyright Office, which is in the Library of Congress, handles copyright registration, recording of copyright transfers, and other administrative aspects of copyright law.

 History

 United States copyright law traces its lineage back to the British Statute of Anne, which influenced the first U.S. federal copyright law, the Copyright Act of 1790.
-The length of copyright established by the Founding Fathers was 14 years, plus the ability to renew it one time, for 14 more.
-40 years later, the initial term was changed to 28 years.
+The length of copyright established by the Founding Fathers was 14 years with an option to renew it once for 14 more.
+The Copyright Act of 1831 changed the length of the initial term to 28 years.

-It was not until a full 180 years after its establishment that it was significantly extended beyond that, through the Copyright Act of 1976 to "Either 75 years or the life of the author plus 50 years" and the Sonny Bono Copyright Term Extension Act of 1998 (also called the "Mickey Mouse Protection Act", because it prevented the copyright from expiring on the first commercial success of the Disney cartoon character Mickey Mouse), which increased it even more, to 120 years, or the life of the author plus 70 years, whichever ends earlier.
+Through the Copyright Act of 1976, copyright duration was extended to "either 75 years or the life of the author plus 50 years".
+The Sonny Bono Copyright Term Extension Act of 1998 (also called the "Mickey Mouse Protection Act", because it prevented the copyright from expiring on the Disney cartoon character Mickey Mouse) further increased the term length to 95 years after publication (120 years after creation for unpublished works), or the life of the author plus 70 years, whichever ends earlier.

 Purpose of copyright

-The goal of copyright law, as set forth in the Copyright Clause of the US Constitution, is "to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
+The goal of copyright law, as set forth in the Copyright Clause of the U.S. Constitution, is "to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
 This includes incentivizing the creation of art, literature, architecture, music, and other works of authorship.
 As with many legal doctrines, the effectiveness of copyright law in achieving its stated purpose is a matter of debate.

 Works subject to copyright law

-The United States copyright law protects "original works of authorship" fixed in a tangible medium, including literary, dramatic, musical, artistic, and other intellectual works.
+The United States copyright law protects "original works of authorship" fixed in a tangible medium of expression, including literary, dramatic, musical, artistic, and other intellectual works.
 This protection is available to both published and unpublished works.
 Copyright law includes the following types of works: